-Dancers begin training early in their lives, taking grades equivalent to those on a musical instrument and many go to a specific dance school or take a Dance or Musical Theatre degree, some of which will include modules on choreography.
-From dancing, a dance captain often steps up to the role of assistant choreographer, where they will help to rehearse the moves and give their input on what steps would fit, without taking on the full creative burden that the choreographer has.
-From there, all progression is performance based and the way to get noticed is to choreograph routines that simply cannot be ignored.
+To opt for a career as choreographer, one can start early in their lives, taking grades equivalent to those on a musical instrument and many go to a specific dance school.
+Several take a dance or musical theatre degree, some of which will include modules on choreography.
+Skilled individuals may take up the role of assistant choreographer and step up to become a senior choreographer.
+Assistant choreographers help to rehearse the moves and give their input on what steps would fit, without forcing the full creative burden on the choreographer.
+Dancers career is emerging because of the social media and electronic media.
+From there, all progression is performance-based and the way to get noticed is to choreograph routines that simply cannot be ignored.

 Career Path Progression for Choreographer

 Dance Instructor: A dance instructor is responsible for training students in dance technique and dramatic skills.
-They often specialize in a type of dance such as ballet, jazz or tap.
+They often specialize in types of choreography such as ballet, jazz or tap.
 Sometimes the dance instructor may choreograph some of the routines, and other times they may hire a professional choreographer to do it.

-Dance Teacher: Dance Teachers are responsible for leading dance classes for individuals or groups of people.
-Their duties are closely related to teaching various dancing techniques.
+Dance Teacher: Dance teachers are responsible for leading dance classes for individuals or groups of people.
+Their duties are closely related to teaching various types of choreography.